Last update: 16 March 2023

 You can contact us electronically by email, chat or via one of the contact forms on our website.
 You can also make an appointment to contact us via telephone or video chat.

-For customer communications via e-mail and our contact forms, we use Freshdesk, a service of Freshworks Inc, 1250 Bayhill Drive, Suite 315, San Bruno, CA 94066, USA.
-The data you provide in the course of contacting us is transferred to this company as part processing in accordance with Article 28(3)(1) GDPR, i.e. this data is not used by the company to write to you directly or to pass the data on to third parties.
-If you do not consent to your data being processed on Freshdesk’s external system, we will provide them with an alternative means of contacting you to submit service requests by telephone or post.
-Processed data may be transferred to and processed on servers located in the United States.
+For customer communications via e-mail and our contact forms, we use the services of third-party providers, the Sendinblue GmbH, Köpenicker Straße 126, 10179 Berlin, and Freshdesk, a service of Freshworks Inc, 1250 Bayhill Drive, Suite 315, San Bruno, CA 94066, USA.
+The data you provide in the course of contacting us is transferred to these companies as part processing in accordance with Article 28(3)(1) GDPR, i.e. this data is not used by the companies to write to you directly or to pass the data on to third parties.
+If you do not consent to your data being processed on Sendinblue’s and Freshdesk’s external system, we will provide them with an alternative means of contacting you to submit service requests by telephone or post.
+Data processed by Freshdesk may be transferred to and processed on servers located in the United States.
 Freshworks relies on standard contractual clauses approved by the EU Commission for this transfer as an assurance of a level of data protection comparable to the EU.

 1. Contact by e-mail